 Keep in mind though, once you transfer your Chase Ultimate Rewards points to United Airlines, you can NOT transfer them back.

-Folks with the Chase Freedom or Chase Ink Cash cards can combine their Chase Ultimate Rewards points and transfer to United Airlines as long as they have a Chase Sapphire Preferred, Chase Ink Plus, or Chase Ink Bold (which is no longer open to new applicants).
+Folks with the Chase Freedom or Chase Ink Business Cash Credit Card can combine their Chase Ultimate Rewards points and transfer to United Airlines as long as they have a Chase Sapphire Preferred, Chase Ink Plus, or Chase Ink Bold (which is no longer open to new applicants).

 The Ink Plus and Ink Cash are small business credit cards.
 Find out how you might qualify!